 Travelers can safely explore popular tourism sites alongside their Gold Standard certified Tour Operator, or visit other Gold Standard Hotels for dining reservations.
 Social distancing and face masks are required in public.
-Belizean nationals, residents, homeowners, retirees, and long stay non-nationals do not need to stay at an approved hotel, but will be required to take a COVID-19 test upon arrival.
-If negative, those within the Belizean/long-stay traveler classification are required to self-isolate at home for 10 days after arrival.
-To track all of the above, Belize is using the Belize Travel Health app (mandatory for all visitors to download within the 72 hours of entering the country).
+Regardless of travel category, Belizean nationals, residents, homeowners, retirees, and long stay non-nationals must all test negative for COVID-19.
+To manage possible contact tracing, Belize is using the Belize Travel Health app (mandatory for all visitors to download within the 72 hours of arrival the country).
 Here, travelers are expected to upload hotel confirmations, test results, and health check-ins.
 At opening, anyone testing positive on arrival to Belize is required to quarantine for 14 days at the traveler’s expense.

 Perched in eastern Central America while facing the Western Caribbean, Belize is a tiny but mighty destination packing adventure.
-After all, this bite-sized beauty is the only nation in Central America without a Pacific coastline, boasting over 200 islands and the world’s second longest barrier reef.
-However, an most extraordinary natural wonder to discover on a trip to Belize is the Great Blue Hole, one of the world’s most famous scuba diving sites.
+After all, this bite-sized beauty is the only nation in Central America without a Pacific coastline, boasting over 200 islands and the world’s second-longest barrier reef.
+However, the most extraordinary natural wonder to discover on a trip to Belize is the Great Blue Hole, one of the world’s most famous scuba diving sites.

-Meanwhile, Belize’s wild jungle interior provides a natural adventure playground; Mayan Ruins concealed within the rainforest offer an insight into a fascinating history.
-For the adventurous traveler, the mountains, forests, river and canyons of Belize lends themselves perfectly to adrenaline-charged activities; such as caving, rappelling, tubing and trekking.
+Meanwhile, Belize’s wild jungle interior provides a natural adventure playground; Mayan Ruins concealed within the rainforest offer an insight into fascinating history.
+For the adventurous traveler, the mountains, forests, rivers, and canyons of Belize lend themselves perfectly to adrenaline-charged activities; such as caving, rappelling, tubing, and trekking.
 Besides staying in a remote jungle lodge?
 Enjoy morning coffee off your balcony as the fog rolls over the Maya Mountains.
-Not to mention, a wholesome breakfast with fresh tropical fruits – you’ll need the fuel for adventures ahead.
+Not to mention, wholesome breakfast with fresh tropical fruits – you’ll need the fuel for adventures ahead.
 With 80% of the rainforest under some government protection, much remains unexplored.
 While Belize is now open for leisurely travel, all this—plus more—await.